Gazal Corporation: Profile

-The Gazal Group of Companies was founded in 1958 by Joe Gazal and was listed on the ASX in 1973.
+The Gazal was founded in 1958 by Joe Gazal and was listed on the Australian Securities Exchange in 1973.

 In 1993, the company closed a number of its loss-making divisions, which were selling non-branded products, and decided to focus on the sale of branded products.
 This changed the company from a supplier of "house-brands" to a supplier of recognised national brands.

 Another change of approach for the company group was primarily towards the ownership of the brands that it manufactures, markets and distributes.
 This is a departure from its previous policy of seeking licensing arrangements.
 The intention is to secure a longer term tenure and greater flexibility for brand development.

 The group distributes its products through major retailers such as David Jones and Myer as well as through a range of independent retail outlets.
 It competes with various clothing manufacturers and distributors for the different demographics that the group targets.
 Trade Secret was sold to TJX in 2015.